Tips for Avoiding Drama with Family and Relationships

 1. First remember that you are responsible FOR your own feelings, not for others’ feelings.
 However, you are responsible TO the person you are talking to, be present and listen to them carefully.
 Listen fully before you express your point of view or your opinion.
 When you see that the other person is upset or emotionally reactive, do not explain or defend yourself immediately.
 They are not experiencing you from their prefrontal cortex and rational part of their brain.
 Stay calm and quiet and let them finish.
 Show concern for how they feel.
 When they are talking to you with intense emotions, they are operating from a different part of their brain (the Amygdala in the brain) where they experience fight, freeze, and fold feelings.
 Show concern for how they feel, validate their feelings in an authentic way.
 Start by saying something like, “that must be difficult” or “tell me more” or “that sounds overwhelming”.
 Do not assume that these comments worked because you said this, ask them if they understand, and verify they do by repeating back to them what you heard them say.
 This calms down a great deal of drama in the conversation.

 2. Deal with conflicts as soon as possible – nip it in the bud.
 Don’t think that time will remove or erase the conflict, the problem, or tension.
 Ignoring issues or misunderstandings can fester emotions and turn toxic.
 If you have a difficult person or friend in your life that creates conflict, do not let the issue linger.
 It will be more complicated when you spend time with mutual friends or family members with unresolved issues.
 This creates drama, don’t wait, take the initiative and act.
+If the drama continues, seeking a family therapist may help you resolve these issues.

 3. Avoid the toxic triangle, communicate honestly and openly.
 A toxic triangle is when one hears something about another person through a third party, this is known as gossip.
 You don’t want to hear from your in-laws what your spouse thinks of you.
 Instead, you want to have a healthy, open conversation with your spouse where you both can be vulnerable.
 Direct and honest communication is the healthy approach, and always beats triangulation.